multi2mech/AR-simply-supported-beam-edu/README.md

 - Automatical relation between beam, loads and constraints.
 - Interactions scripts between [controllar ray casting](Assets/myScriptsInteractions/) and 3D object (you can move loads or constraints)
 - Object textures

+## Extra

+This is a hands-on educational project designed for exploring beam elasticity theory in Augmented Reality (AR) and Virtual Reality (VR).
+You can download and experiment with the Unity project, modifying it to fit your needs.
+Alternatively, you can directly [download the .apk](https://github.com/multi2mech/AR-simply-supported-beam-edu/releases) file and install it on your Meta Quest headset for immediate use.